Conditional Euclidean distance optimization via relative tangency: Introduction

 In Section \ref{sec: relative polar classes of a projective variety}, we develop the concepts of relative duality and polarity.
 In Definition \ref{def: relative conormal variety} we introduce the conormal variety $W_{X,Z}$ relative to the subvariety $Z\subset X$, and the relative dual variety $X_Z^\vee$.
 We say that $X$ is reflexive relative to $Z$ if $W_{X,Z}=W_{X^\vee,X_Z^\vee}$, and that $X$ is reciprocal relative to $Z$ if $(X^\vee)_{X_Z^\vee}^\vee=Z$.
 Under a mild condition of {\em dual regularity} given in Definition \ref{def: dual regular relative Z}, we characterize relative reflexivity and reciprocity in terms of the defects $\mathrm{def}(X)$ and $\mathrm{def}(X,Z)$, which are the dimensions of the contact locus in $X$ (respectively, in $Z$) of a generic tangent hyperplane to $X$.

-\begin{theorem} Let $\K$ be a field of characteristic zero.
-Let $Z\subset X$ be irreducible projective varieties and assume that $X$ is dual regular relative to $Z$.
+Let $Z\subset X$ be irreducible projective varieties defined over an algebraic closed field of characteristic zero. \begin{theorem} Assume that $X$ is dual regular relative to $Z$.
 The following properties are equivalent: \begin{enumerate} \item $\mathrm{def}(X,Z)=\mathrm{def}(X)$. \item $X$ is reflexive relative to $Z$. \item $X$ is reciprocal relative to $Z$. \end{enumerate} \end{theorem} Next, in Definition \ref{def: relative polar variety} we introduce relative polar varieties of order $i$ and their degrees $\mu_i(X,Z)$.
-We prove a relative version of the celebrated Kleiman's duality formula relating the invariants $\mu_i(X,Z)$ to the multidegrees $\delta_i(X,Z)$ of che rational equivalence class $[W_{X,Z}]$. \begin{proposition} Let $X\subset\PP^N$ be a smooth projective variety of dimension $n$, and $Z$ a smooth subvariety of $X$ of dimension $d$.
+We prove a relative version of the celebrated Kleiman's duality formula relating the invariants $\mu_i(X,Z)$ to the multidegrees $\delta_i(X,Z)$ of the rational equivalence class $[W_{X,Z}]$. \begin{proposition} Let $X\subset\PP^N$ be a smooth projective variety of dimension $n$, and $Z$ a smooth subvariety of $X$ of dimension $d$.
 For all $0\le i\le d$, we have $\mu_i(X,Z)=\delta_{d-i}(X,Z)$. \end{proposition}

 In Section \ref{sec: relative tang determinantal}, we investigate relative duality and polarity of determinantal varieties, also known as varieties of low-rank matrices, relative to two special subvarieties: first, the subvariety of low-rank matrices with prescribed column and row spaces (see Proposition \ref{prop: dim relative dual Z X_r}).
 Then, the subvariety of low-rank symmetric matrices (see Proposition \ref{prop: relative dual determinantal wrt subspace symmetric}).